Susan Rothenberg: Awards

 Rothenberg was the recipient of the National Endowment for the Arts Fellowship Grant (1979), the Cornell University Alumni Award (1998), the Skowhegan Medal for Painting (1998), and Sweden's Rolf Schock Prize (2003).

+Art markets

+From 1987 until her death, Rothenberg was represented by Sperone Westwater, and the gallery then represented her estate.
+Since 2025, the estate has been represented by Hauser & Wirth.

+The two highest prices at auction for Rothenberg’s work were set for paintings of horses.
+In 2024, her painting United States II (1976) from the collection of Donald L. Bryant Jr. sold for $1.99 million at Christie’s, New York.

 Personal life and death

 Rothenberg was married to sculptor George Trakas from 1971 to 1979.
 The couple have a daughter, Maggie, born in 1972.

-She married artist Bruce Nauman in 1989.
-Her relationship with Nauman, another prominent artist, has prompted more associations with Georgia O'Keeffe because of her relationship with Alfred Stieglitz.
+Susan married artist Bruce Nauman in 1989.
+Her relationship with Nauman, another prominent artist, has prompted more associations with Georgia O'Keeffe, because of the celebrated O'Keeffe relationship with Alfred Stieglitz.

-Rothenberg died at her home in Galisteo, New Mexico on May 18, 2020, at age 75.
+Rothenberg died at her home in Galisteo, New Mexico, on May 18, 2020, at age 75.